zerotier/github-action/README.md

 # ZeroTier GitHub Action

-ZeroTier is a software-defined networking (SDN) platform that allows users to create virtual networks that can span multiple devices, locations, and cloud providers.
+ZeroTier is an SDN platform that allows users to create virtual networks that can span multiple devices, locations, and cloud providers.

 The ZeroTier Github Action allows users to easily integrate ZeroTier into their Github workflow by temporarily authorizing the runner onto a private ZeroTier network.

 ```
 - name: ZeroTier